erco77/1a2-pic/rev-f/README-users-manual.txt

            :....................................................:

-    With 12V power connected, the CPU1 STATUS led should flash at 1 flash per second, and the CPU2 STATUS led should flash at 2 quick flashes per second.
+    With 12V power connected, the CPU1 STATUS led should flash at 1 flash per second.

-    This indicates the CPUs are operating normally.
+    NOTE:
+        If the LED is NOT flashing when you attach power, wait at least 5 seconds, as some power supplies don't power up immediately.

-    If leds are NOT flashing, something is WRONG - disconnect power immediately, and refer to the TROUBLESHOOTING section at the end of this document.
+	If 5 seconds passed and there's no CPU1 flashing LED, then something is WRONG: disconnect power immediately, and refer to the TROUBLESHOOTING section at the end of this document.

+        No flashing CPU1 STATUS led most likely means the fuse has blown (near the end of the power supply wire) , and the reason it blew would be a short somewhere; make sure the board is not lying on any metal objects, and no stray screws or metal is on top of the board shorting across connections.

     IMPORTANT: DON'T CONNECT 12V POWER WITH POLARITY REVERSED.
                This board has NO PROECTION against reverse polarity DC power;